wp-statistics/wp-statistics/readme.txt

 This release updates some core code to do with timezones, hence the change to version 9.0, if you see any issues with timezones, please let us know.
 In addition, you may see an increase in your visits count as a race condition that dropped some visits has been resolved.

 == Changelog ==
+= 9.4.1 =
+* Release Date: TBD
+* Fixed: Bug in code to save new "Treat corrupt browser info as a bot" setting.
+* Fixed: Bug in scheduled data pruge code that would not append the correct table prefix.
+* Updated: Admin manual.

 = 9.4 =
 * Release Date: July 3, 2015
 * Added: Date selector to top visitors page.